alex-lt-kong/lockfree-toolkit/README.md

 ## Performance

-- x86 has some memory order.
+- x86 has some of the strongest memory order among common architectures.
 Many subtle issues won't expose on it.
 Therefore, we intentionally run the queue on a wide variety of architectures + compilers

 ### x86_64